dmuhr/MICHI3/README.md

   - Server would mean it all goes to MICHI3_Server, which should be accesible in a MIDI track.
   - Console means the OSC goes directly to the specified IP and port.

-## Objects

-MICHI3 contains 4 different objects that can be used independently, and as many times as you wish inside your Ableton session (except MICHI3 Server).

-### MICHI3_Server

-*Must be used only once!*
-- Receives all OSC data and streams it to a Console or ONPC.

-### MICHI3_Single

-- The most basic object.
-- The only one that can read CC and automation curves.

-### MICHI3_Multi

-- 8x MICHI3_Single
-- Reads only in single`NOTE` mode.

-### MICHI3_CueLoader

-- Specific for dealing with long cuelists.
-- The only one that can send `Goto` / `load` commands.
-- Has separate MIDI assignments for cue, fader, button and `Off`.
-- Cues can be called by Number or Name, choose in the config tab opening with the little arrow.
-    - When calling by number, use the `CueNum` automation track.
-    - When calling by name, use the `CueScene` automation track, to call by Letter, i.e. "B".
-    - Alternative: You can also form names with `CueScene` and `CueNum`, i.e. "B4".
-    - Alternative 2: You can also form names with `CueScene`, `CueNum` and `CueSubNum`.
-They will be formated with a dash in between, i.e. "B4-3".
-    - *IMPORTANT!* When calling cues by Name, their names need to be exactly the same in the cuelist.

 ## Known limitations